Unified Regularization of 2D Singular Integrals for Axisymmetric Galerkin BEM in Eddy-Current Evaluation: Numerical Validation of Axisymmetric Galerkin BEM

 We next consider a conical tube fabricated from 7075-T6 aluminum, with inner and outer radii that vary linearly along the $z$-axis.
 The smaller end of the tube is located at $z=-l/2$ and the larger end at $z=+l/2$, maintaining a uniform wall thickness throughout.
 The geometry is illustrated in Fig.~\ref{fig:geom-conical}.
 The coil parameters remain identical to those of the preceding cylindrical case.

-For the conical tube validation, the slanted boundary profile is discretized with linear elements, and all singular integrals are evaluated using the algorithm in \textsection 3.
-Impedance variations are computed for three axial coil positions $z_0$ over the same frequency range as in the cylindrical case.
-The normalized resistance and reactance changes $\Delta R/X_0$ and $\Delta X/X_0$, obtained via Auld's formula, are compared with FEM reference data in Figure~\ref{fig:CaseB_sweep}.
-BEM predictions appear as solid and dashed curves, while FEM solutions are denoted by circles and triangles.
+For the conical tube validation, the slanted boundary is discretized with linear elements, applying the singular integration algorithm from \textsection 3.
+Impedance variations are computed for three axial coil positions over the same frequency range.
+Figure~\ref{fig:CaseB_sweep} compares the normalized resistance and reactance changes ($\Delta R/X_0$ and $\Delta X/X_0$), obtained via Auld's formula, against the FEM reference data (settings in Table~\ref{tab:fem_reference_settings}).
 Excellent agreement is achieved across all frequencies and coil positions.